drcfsorg/TWL_DRCFS_30DaysPythonBootcamp/Week 2/Assignments/readme.md

 3. A STRONG Password is defined as:<br>
 a.
 Meets all 4 of the above items ( i – iv )<br>
 b.
 Greater than 10 characters in length.

+# Solution
+The solution to above problem will be provided in solutions.py after everyone submits their file.